ethan-fraser/prvn-template/README.md

 # PRVN Template

-A template for a PRVN stack project (Pocketbase, React, Vite,Node).
+A template for a PRVN stack project (Pocketbase, React, Vite, Node).

 ## Setup
 1. Clone the repository